darpan-jain/registration-master/README.md

 This repo contains an application for automated face registration using AI.

+The application is made user-friendly by providing a GUI to the application.

 Before running the codes, we need to install all the prerequisites.

 Have made a requirements.txt for the same.